 These traditionalists were opposed by those who preferred to see Klingle Road developed along the lines of its de facto function, as a rustic pedestrian pathway through Klingle Valley into Rock Creek Park.
 The two factions had it out in fits and starts across two decades and any number of community meetings, case studies, and legal filings.
 Until this dispute was finally resolved in 2014, Klingle Road received little to no attention from municipal work crews and stood as a monument to urban neglect and indecision.

-After two decades of disputation, the road will be replaced with a trail for hikers and bicyclists.
-A permit to begin restoration of the creek bed, retaining walls, and water permeable trail was granted in Oct.
-2014.
-“Klingle Trail Completion” is a $3 million line item in the FY2013-2018 District Capital Improvements budget.
-Programming $1.5 million in FY2014, and $1.5 million in FY2015, the recreational trail may finally be completed in 2016, 25 years after the closing of Klingle Road due to stormwater damage.
+Twenty-five years after Klingle Road first closed due to storm water damage, the cratered, eroded road has finally been replaced with a formal trail for hikers and bicyclists.
+A permit to begin restoration of the creek bed, retaining walls, and the installation of a new water permeable trail was granted in October 2014 and “Klingle Trail Completion” was a $3 million line item in the FY2013-2018 District Capital Improvements budget.

 Rock Creek Park